What is a brand ambassador contract?

 Since every brand ambassador relationship is unique, you’ll create a separate contract for each ambassador you recruit.
 But you can use similar terms and sections in each.

 Keep in mind that these are just the vital parts of an ambassador contract – this isn’t an exhaustive list.
-You can add other sections based on what works best for your brand.
+You can add other sections and provisions based on what works best for your brand.